Motzkin Algebras

 Although not as ubiquitous as their relatives the Catalan numbers, the Motzkin numbers have appeared in a variety of combinatorial settings (see \cite{M}, \cite{DS}, \cite{A}, \cite[6.38]{St}, \cite{E}).
 For example, $\Mn$ counts \begin{itemize} \item the number of ways of drawing any number of nonintersecting chords among $n$ points on a circle; \item the number of lattice paths from (0,0) to $(n,0)$ with steps $(1,-1)$, (1,0), (1,1), never going below the $x$-axis; or \item the number of walks on $\mathbb N = \{0,1,\dots\}$ with $n$ steps from $\{-1,0,1\}$ starting and ending at 0; \item the number of standard tableaux of shape $\lambda$ with entries $\{1,\dots, n\}$ over all partitions $\lambda$ of $n$ with no more than 3 parts. \end{itemize}

-In this work, we introduce a unital associative algebra $\M_k(x)$, depending on the parameter $x$, whose dimension is the Motzkin number $\Mtwok$.
+In Section 2, we introduce a unital associative algebra $\M_k(x)$, depending on the parameter $x$, whose dimension is the Motzkin number $\Mtwok$.
 The algebra $\M_k(x)$ is defined over any commutative ring $\KK$ with $1$ and has a $\KK$-basis of diagrams similar to those for the Temperley-Lieb, Brauer, and partition algebras.
+We refer to the algebras $\M_k(x)$ as {\it Motzkin algebras} because of their close association with the Motzkin numbers.
+Although in analogy with the rook algebras in \cite{Mu1},\cite{Mu2}, \cite{So1}, \cite{So2}, \cite{FHH}, the rook partition algebras in \cite{Gr}, and the rook Brauer algebras in \cite{dH}, \cite{MM}, the name ``rook Temperley-Lieb algebras" or ``partial Temperley-Lieb algebras" would also be appropriate.